netdata/blog/blog/2022-11-09-apache-monitoring.md

 ### Requests

-The average number of requests received per second is an important metric to monitor.
+The rate of requests received per second is an important metric to monitor.
 A sudden and substantial increase in the rate of requests is definitely worth digging deeper into.
 It could be indicative of, for example a DoS (Denial of Service) attack.
 Even if the traffic is not malicious in nature you might still need to make changes to ensure your infrastructure is ready to handle the extra load.
 A significant decrease in the rate of requests could also point to problems that need troubleshooting.

 ![image](https://user-images.githubusercontent.com/24860547/200813379-b1d198c3-1f11-48e7-8251-e6f6191d4897.png)

 ### Connections

+The total active connections that Apache is handling per second is indicated by the following chart.

 ![image](https://user-images.githubusercontent.com/24860547/200813473-16a94cf1-860f-43de-914b-771b20c79916.png)

+While the asynchronous connections - along with information on what state they are currently in (Closing, Keep alive, Writing) are represented in a separate chart.
+This chart is only applicable to the Apache event MPM (Multi Processing Module).

 ![image](https://user-images.githubusercontent.com/24860547/200813567-ae74d0e4-b8e6-443a-930e-49ddb2e11851.png)

 The Apache Scoreboard is a very useful chart if you are trying to troubleshoot issues with your web server.
 The traditional view of the scoreboard looks like this: